S2-group/rosbag-extractor/README.md

 ```
 If the requirements list is/becomes broken, do not hesitate to pull request the necessary updates.

-Then, just run the extraction script on a bagfile:
+Then, just run the extraction script on a bag file:
 ```
 $ ./extractor.sh <ros_version> [<start_time> <end_time>] /path/file
 ```